andreazorzi/search-table/README.md

     // Model relationship
     "cutom-filter" => "(SELECT d.name FROM departments d WHERE d.id = department_id)"
     ```
+- advanced-type: this parameter change the attribute type when parsing the advanced filters, below the available types:
+    - date-range (the value of the filter must be a valid date format, "Y-m-d - Y-m-d" or "Y-m-d")
+    - in-array (the value of the attribute must be a comma separeted text, useful in combination between custom filter and a many to many relationship)
+    - like (match the like "%filte%" confition)
 - hidden: set this parameter to `true` to prevent the attribute's column to be displayed, for example sorting the table by model id without display it.
     ```php
     "filter" => true